4. Motion Planning

 A lawn-mower path is automatically generated, with a given distance between strides.

-Run the existing Objective for this called Generate Grid Pattern on Airplane
+Generate Grid Pattern on Airplane

-.
-You should see it do this:
+You should see it plan this:

-Find the Behavior called GenerateCoveragePath
+Find the Behavior called

-and open up the parameters sidepanel.
-Change the width
+and open up the parameters sidepanel. -

-.
-You should now see a much more impressive path:
+Re-run the Objective, you should now see a much more impressive path:

 Scan & Plan Workflow

-In this final section we bring together all the pieces by combining perception with the Cartesian planning we’ve covered above.
+Next we bring together all the pieces by combining perception with the Cartesian planning we’ve covered above.
 In this example the robot scans the side of the airplane before generating the motion plan.

-Run the Objective Find and Spray Plane
+Find and Spray Plane

-to see it in action.
+.
 You should see:

-that returns the pose of the plane of the airplane sidebody:
+.
+It returns the pose of the plane of the airplane sidebody:

 Using that center point, we generate the Cartesian plan.
 Let’s modify Find and Spray Plane